bdonadio/chesterbot/README.md

 # ChesterBot for Webex Teams

-This bot builds on the botkit adding Chester Cheetos functionality.
+This bot builds on the botkit adding Chester Cheetah functionality.
+Chester can assist with details about your favorite Cheeto Products!
 Template regroups a set of best practices to bootstrap a Botkit project for Webex Teams.

 **Take a look at the [redis](https://github.com/CiscoDevNet/botkit-template/tree/redis) and [pluggable architecture](https://github.com/CiscoDevNet/botkit-template/tree/plugin) branches for more advanced templates**